jesunglim/video-capture/README.md

 # What is video-capture?
 video-capture is a tool that extracts images by reading frames from a video.

+This is a script to create a dataset for Super Resolution Training.
 ![diagram](screenshots/diagram.jpg)

 ## How to install video-capture